 - In most cases, the cause is not known.

-- Known causes of abnormal uterine bleeding include polyps, fibroids, endometriosis, medications, infection and some forms of contraception.
+- Known causes of abnormal uterine bleeding include polyps, fibroids, endometriosis, medication, infection and some forms of contraception.

 - Treatment can include medications, or dilatation and curettage (D&C) to remove the uterine lining.